Cabela's Outdoor Adventures (2009 video game): Gameplay

 The game features North America's top outdoor destinations, over 50 hunting and fishing adventures and intensive use of gear and tactics, such as animal calls and stealth skills.
 Emphasis is placed on moments that are instinctively associated with hunting and fishing, like deer stalking, squeezing the trigger, hooking a fish or snap-shooting a flushed bird, all while respecting real life hunting rules and regulations.
 Players can also upgrade their hunting gear with authentically branded real life equipment.
 It features fishing, bird hunting, and hunting for bigger game.
-In the 50 planned outings that are available for play, virtual outdoorsmen and women can set their sights on great variety of a herd animals, predators, and game birds, or cast a line for several species of fresh and saltwater fish.
+In the 50 planned outings that are available for play, virtual outdoorsmen can set their sights on great variety of a herd animals, predators, and game birds, or cast a line for several species of fresh and saltwater fish.
 Multiple difficulty levels are available, with a tutorial mode for less experienced hunters and gamers.

 New to the series is a reworked shooting system known as VITALS (Visually Integrated Targeting and Lock-on System) that allows the player to focus on delivering an accurate shot to the prey's vitals, while also creating a closer and more personal view of the animals as they react realistically to being hunted.